hard-nett/airdrop/docs/zk-headstash/spec.md

 **Headstashes derive from `esk`,*along with other private inputs a keypair `(nk)` that is on the pallas curve*.**

-Specifically, we hash the 3 88-bit limbs of an esk using posiedon,and hash this value `esk_pallas` along with `rho` using a domain-separated posideon hasher, cryptographically bind the nullifier to a specific fund destination. *This defends against a subtle but serious class of attacks man-in-the-middle modifications where an adversary intercepts a transaction and attempts to redirect funds to a different address.
+Specifically, we hash the 3 88-bit limbs of an esk using poseidon,and hash this value `esk_pallas` along with `rho` using a domain-separated posideon hasher, cryptographically bind the nullifier to a specific fund destination. *This defends against a subtle but serious class of attacks man-in-the-middle modifications where an adversary intercepts a transaction and attempts to redirect funds to a different address.
 Because the nullifier is determined by the exact allocation & destination, any such alteration would result in a different derived `nk`, causing the proof to fail verification.*

 The following are inputs in the pseduo-random-function (prf) of deriving a nullifier key: